paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-034-national-emergencies.md

 Notice of President of the United States, dated Feb.
 24, 2021, 86 F.R.
 11599.

-#### Proc.
-No. 10142.
-Termination of Emergency With Respect to the Southern Border of the United States and Redirection of Funds Diverted to Border Wall Construction
+#### Proclamation No. 10142
 Proc.
 No. 10142, Jan.
 20, 2021, 86 F.R.
-7225, provided:

-Like every nation, the United States has a right and a duty to secure its borders and protect its people against threats.
-But building a massive wall that spans the entire southern border is not a serious policy solution.
-It is a waste of money that diverts attention from genuine threats to our homeland security.
-My Administration is committed to ensuring that the United States has a comprehensive and humane immigration system that operates consistently with our Nation’s values.
-In furtherance of that commitment, I have determined that the declaration of a national emergency at our southern border in Proclamation 9844 of February 15, 2019 (Declaring a National Emergency Concerning the Southern Border of the United States) [formerly set out above], was unwarranted.
-It shall be the policy of my Administration that no more American taxpayer dollars be diverted to construct a border wall.
-I am also directing a careful review of all resources appropriated or redirected to construct a southern border wall.
+7225, which terminated emergency with respect to the southern border of the United States and redirected funds diverted to border wall construction, was revoked by Proc.
+No. 10886, § 5, Jan.
+20, 2025, 90 F.R.
+8328, set out below.

+#### Proc.
+No. 10886.
+Declaring a National Emergency at the Southern Border of the United States
+Proc.
+No. 10886, Jan.
+20, 2025, 90 F.R.
+8327, provided:

+By the authority vested in me as President by the Constitution and the laws of the United States of America, I hereby proclaim:

+America’s sovereignty is under attack.
+Our southern border is overrun by cartels, criminal gangs, known terrorists, human traffickers, smugglers, unvetted military-age males from foreign adversaries, and illicit narcotics that harm Americans, including America.

+This invasion has caused widespread chaos and suffering in our country over the last 4 years.
+It has led to the horrific and inexcusable murders of many innocent American citizens, including women and children, at the hands of illegal aliens.
+Foreign criminal gangs and cartels have begun seizing control of parts of cities, attacking our most vulnerable citizens, and terrorizing Americans beyond the control of local law enforcement.
+Cartels control vast territories just south of our southern border, effectively controlling who can and cannot travel to the United States from Mexico.
+Hundreds of thousands of Americans have tragically died from drug overdoses because of the illicit narcotics that have flowed across the southern border.

+This assault on the American people and the integrity of America’s sovereign borders represents a grave threat to our Nation.

+Because of the gravity and emergency of this present danger and imminent threat, it is necessary for the Armed Forces to take all appropriate action to assist the Department of Homeland Security in obtaining full operational control of the southern border.

+To protect the security and safety of United States citizens, to protect each of the States against invasion, and to uphold my duty to take care that the laws be faithfully executed, it is my responsibility as President to ensure that the illegal entry of aliens into the United States via the southern border be immediately and entirely stopped.

+As Commander in Chief, I have no more solemn duty than to protect the American people.

-NOW, THEREFORE, I, JOSEPH R. BIDEN JR., President of the United States of America, by the authority vested in me by the Constitution and the laws of the United States of America, including section 202 [[50 U.S.C.
-1622](./chapter-034-national-emergencies.md#section-1622)] of the National Emergencies Act ([50 U.S.C.
-1601](./chapter-034-national-emergencies.md#section-1601) et seq.), hereby declare that the national emergency declared by Proclamation 9844, and continued on February 13, 2020 (85 Fed.
-Reg.
-8715), and January 15, 2021 [86 F.R.
-6557], is terminated and that the authorites invoked in that proclamation will no longer be used to construct a wall at southen border.
-I hereby futher direct as follows:
+NOW, THEREFORE, I, DONALD J. TRUMP, President of the United States of America, by the authority vested in me by the Constitution and the laws of the United States of America, including sections 201 and 301 [[50 U.S.C.
+1621](./chapter-034-national-emergencies.md#section-1621), 1631] of the National Emergencies Act ([50 U.S.C.
+1601](./chapter-034-national-emergencies.md#section-1601) et seq.), hereby declare that a national emergency exists at the southern border of the United States, and that [section 12302 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section12302&num=0&edition=prelim), United States Code, is invoked and made available, according to its terms, to the Secretaries of the military departments concerned, subject to the direction of the Secretary of Defense.
+To provide additional authority to the Department of Defense to support the Federal Government’s response to the emergency at the southern border, I hereby declare that this emergency requires use of the Armed Forces and, in accordance with section 301 of the National Emergencies Act ([50 U.S.C.
+1631](./chapter-034-national-emergencies.md#section-1631)), that the construction authority provided in [section 2808 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2808&num=0&edition=prelim), United States Code, is invoked and made available, according to its terms, to the Secretary of Defense and, at the discretion of the Secretary of Defense, to the Secretaries of the military departments.
+I hereby direct as follows:

 Section 1.
-Pause in Construction and Obligation of Funds. (a) The Secretary of Defense and the Secretary of Homeland Security, in consultation with the Director of the Office of Management and Budget, shall direct the appropriate officials within their respective departments to:

-(i) pause work on each construction project on the southern border wall, to the extent permitted by law, as soon as possible but in no case later than seven days from the date of this proclamation [Jan.
-20, 2021], to permit:

-(A) assessment of the legality of the funding and contracting methods used to construct the wall;

-(B) assessment of the administrative and contractual consequences of ceasing each wall construction project; and

-(C) completion and implementation of the plan developed in accordance with section 2 of this proclamation;

-(ii) pause immediately the obligation of funds related to construction of the southern border wall, to the extent permitted by law; and

-(iii) compile detailed information on all southern border wall construction contracts, the completion status of each wall construction project, and the funds used for wall construction since February 15, 2019, including directly appropriated funds and funds drawn from the Treasury Forfeiture Fund ([31 U.S.C.
-9705(g)(4)(B)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section9705/g/4/B&num=0&edition=prelim)), the Department of Defense Drug Interdiction and Counter-Drug Activities account ([10 U.S.C.
-284](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section284&num=0&edition=prelim)), and the Department of Defense Military Construction account (pursuant to the emergency authorities in [10 U.S.C.
-2808(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2808/a&num=0&edition=prelim) and [33 U.S.C.
-2293(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section2293/a&num=0&edition=prelim)).

-(b) The pause directed in subsection (a)(i) of this section shall apply to wall projects funded by redirected funds as well as wall projects funded by direct appropriations.
-The Secretary of Defense and the Secretary of Homeland Security may make an exception to the pause, however, for urgent measures needed to avert immediate physical dangers or where an exception is required to ensure that funds appropriated by the Congress fulfill their intended purpose.
+Deployment of Personnel and Resources.
+The Secretary of Defense, or the Secretary of each relevant military department, as appropriate and consistent with applicable law, shall order as many units or members of the Armed Forces, including the Ready Reserve and the National Guard, as the Secretary of Defense determines to be appropriate to support the activities of the Secretary of Homeland Security in obtaining complete operational control of the southern border of the United States.
+The Secretary of Defense shall further take all appropriate action to facilitate the operational needs of the Secretary of Homeland Security along the southern border, including through the provision of appropriate detention space, transportation (including aircraft), and other logistics services in support of civilian-controlled law enforcement operations.

 Sec.
-2. Plan for Redirecting Funding and Repurposing Contracts.
-The Secretary of Defense and the Secretary of Homeland Security, in coordination with the Secretary of the Treasury, the Attorney General, the Director of the Office of Management and Budget, and the heads of any other appropriate executive departments and agencies, and in consultation with the Assistant to the President for National Security Affairs, shall develop a plan for the redirection of funds concerning the southern border wall, as appropriate and consistent with applicable law.
-The process of developing the plan shall include consideration of terminating or repurposing contracts with private contractors engaged in wall construction, while providing for the expenditure of any funds that the Congress expressly appropriated for wall construction, consistent with their appropriated purpose.
-The plan shall be developed within 60 days from the date of this proclamation.
-After the plan is developed, the Secretary of Defense and the Secretary of Homeland Security shall take all appropriate steps to resume, modify, or terminate projects and to otherwise implement the plan.
+2. Additional Physical Barriers.
+The Secretaries of Defense and Homeland Security shall immediately take all appropriate action, consistent with law, including [10 U.S.C.
+2214](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2214&num=0&edition=prelim), to construct additional physical barriers along the southern border.
+To the extent possible, the Secretaries of Defense and Homeland Security shall coordinate with any Governor of a State that is willing to assist with the deployment of any physical infrastructure to improve operational security at the southern border.

 Sec.
-3. Definition.
-Consistent with Executive Order 13767 of January 25, 2017 (Border Security and Immigration Enforcement Improvements) [former [8 U.S.C.
-1103](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1103&num=0&edition=prelim) note], for the purposes of this proclamation, “wall” means a contiguous, physical wall or other similarly secure, contiguous, and impassable physical barrier.
+3. Unmanned Aerial Systems.
+The Secretary of Transportation and the Federal Communications Commission shall, consistent with applicable law, consider waiving all applicable Federal Aviation Administration and Federal Communications Commission regulations or policies, respectively, that restrict the Department of Homeland Security’s ability to counter unmanned aerial systems within 5 miles of the southern border.

 Sec.
+4. Revision of Policies and Strategies.
+The Secretary of Defense and the Secretary of Homeland Security, in consultation with the Attorney General, shall take all appropriate action, consistent with law, to prioritize the impedance and denial of the unauthorized physical entry of aliens across the southern border of the United States, and to ensure that use of force policies prioritize the safety and security of Department of Homeland Security personnel and of members of the Armed Forces.

+Sec.
+5. Revocation.
+Proclamation 10142 of January 20, 2021 (Termination of Emergency With Respect to the Southern Border of the United States and Redirection of Funds Diverted to Border Wall Construction) [formerly set out above], is hereby revoked.

+Sec.
+6. Reporting Requirement. (a) Within 30 days of the date of this proclamation [Jan.
+20, 2025], the Secretary of Defense shall submit to the President, through the Homeland Security Advisor, a report outlining all actions taken to fulfill the requirements and objectives of this proclamation; and

+(b) Within 90 days of the date of this proclamation, the Secretary of Defense and the Secretary of Homeland Security shall submit a joint report to the President about the conditions at the southern border of the United States and any recommendations regarding additional actions that may be necessary to obtain complete operational control of the southern border, including whether to invoke the Insurrection Act of 1807 [see [10 U.S.C.
+251](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section251&num=0&edition=prelim) et seq.].

-4. General Provisions. (a) Nothing in this proclamation shall be construed to impair or otherwise affect:
+Sec.
+7. General Provisions. (a) Nothing in this proclamation shall be construed to impair or otherwise affect:

 (i) the authority granted by law to an executive department or agency, or the head thereof; or